recfab/repo42/public-notebook/book/blog/2024-05-26-first-blog-post/index.md

 ---
-title: First Blog Post
+title:
-blogpost: true
-date: 2024-05-26
+date: May 26, 2024
 ---
+# First Blog Post
 I have been meaning to create a blog for a while, but I keep procrastinating--usually by overthinking which technology to use.

 <!-- truncate -->